How Fast Can You Drive With Snow Chains On Your Tires?

 What Are Snow Chains

-Like tire chains for mud, snow chains are chains that you attach to your car’s drive wheels, and some vehicles even have an automatic system that will deploy the chains for you.
+Like tire chains for mud, snow chains are chains you attach to your car’s drive wheels, and some vehicles even have an automatic system that will deploy the chains for you.
 Although the chains were once typically made from steel, they are now made from a wide range of materials and various designs to give different levels of strength and traction.
 The chains are commonly sold in pairs since many consumer-level cars that need them have just two drive wheels; they also have sizes that correspond to various car tires.
-However, if you’re willing to spend some extra money, you can opt for a pair of chains that are designed to fit multiple-size tires.
-Tires sold in the United States are based around a standardized sizing system, so you can use that information to find the perfect chains for your tires.
+However, if you’re willing to spend extra money, you can opt for a pair of chains designed to fit multiple-size tires.
+Tires sold in the United States are based on a standardized sizing system, so you can use that information to find the perfect chains for your tires.

 Driving with snow chains will significantly reduce your fuel efficiency and lower the top speed you can travel at.
 Many regions will require you to use chains under certain weather conditions, while other regions won’t allow them due to the damage they can cause to the road.
-If you’re unsure, you should check with your local DOT and brush up on the rules.
+If unsure, you should check with your local DOT and brush up on the rules.

 Snow chains need to be fitted perfectly on the tires.
 Otherwise, the tires may develop minor cosmetic damage.
 If the motorist drives over a dry road patch, the chains cause the car to slip out of control at the moment of braking.

 Generally, the top speed for driving with tire chains on is around 30 MPH.
 Driving faster than thirty MPH on snowy roads will risk damage to the tires, chains, and car.
 Those numbers may vary from case to case, depending on your vehicle, so consult your car’s manual to get specific details if you are in doubt.

 Common Reasons for Chain Failures

 - Driving on dry roads with chains on will lead to sliding when braking